Avocado trees (Persea americana) are notorious for being susceptible to cold. So what’s an avocado lover who gardens in a cooler area to do?

 A Quick Avocado Primer

-Avocado trees fall into one of three possible races, or subspecies: West Indian, Guatemalan, or Mexican.
+Avocado trees fall into one of three possible subspecies: West Indian, Guatemalan, or Mexican.

-Of the three races, the West Indian type is the least tolerant to cooler climates, and the Mexican – and some Mexican hybrids – are the most cold hardy.
+Of the three, the West Indian type is the least tolerant to cooler climates, and the Mexican – and some Mexican hybrids – are the most cold hardy.

 Let’s look at the avocados you are probably most familiar with first: Hass avocados.
 These are the ones that turn black when they are ripe, and are the most popular variety for making guacamole during the Super Bowl.